hubgit122/Quantitative-Analysis/README.md

 ## III.
 About the interfaces
 ### 1. Java and C

-Can be simply implemented by jni or cmd line
+Can be simply implemented by JNI or cmd line

-### 2. Java and matlab
+### 2. Java and Matlab

 With the help of javabuilder

 ### 3. Provide data for other purposes
 #### 1. Through SQL Server

-By setting the passwd of account *sa* to *00*, or modify the code, you can put all the history data to SQL Server using `ssq.stock.analyser.SqlserverUpdater`
+By setting the password of account *sa* to *00*, or modify the code, you can put all the history data to SQL Server using `ssq.stock.analyser.SqlserverUpdater`

-<small>*Note: The underlying jdbc should be connected to a certain database.
+<small>*Note: The underlying JDBC should be connected to a certain database.
 So you should create a database named "Stock" in the SQL Server Management Studio provided by the SQL Server installation. *</small>

 #### 2. By text file